photogabble/website/content/projects/eleventyjs-font-subsetting-plugin.md

     // cache is an object able to store and retrieve values with a TTL.
     // If not set then the plugin will default to an in memory cache. cache?: CacheInterface

-    // cacheKey is the key to be used for caching, defaults to "font-subsetting" cacheKey ?: string
 }
 ```